bbenedict/bbenedict/100days.md

 ## day 81

-Worked through Convolutional Neural Networks matieral in the YouTube course Keras with TensorFlow Course - Python Deep Learning and Neural Networks for Beginners Tutorial.
+Worked through Convolutional Neural Networks material in the YouTube course Keras with TensorFlow Course - Python Deep Learning and Neural Networks for Beginners Tutorial.

 ## day 82